DarkFathom/GCP-Deployments/README.md

 Deployment for app server vm

-Edit /home/deployments/startup-script.sh to update installs.
+Edit startup-script.sh to update installs.

-cd into /home/deployments/jinja

-Run following command where DEPLOYMENT NAME = the name of the deployment and will append the vm name.
+Running following command where [DEPLOYMENT NAME] = the name of the deployment and will append the vm name.

-Example: "...create deployment..." will result in
-    deployment name:    deployment1
-    vm name:            app-svr-deployment1
+cd into /jinja

 run:
 "gcloud deployment-manager deployments create [DEPLOYMENT NAME] --config config.yaml"

+Example: "...create my-deployment --config..." will result in
+    deployment name:    my-deployment1
+    vm name:            app-svr-my-deployment1